-- (1) Wait List Position Holders: The BRP is an integral part of the Water Master Plan which contemplates modest population growth to be capped at 4650 water connections.
-In recognition of the WMP and implementation of the BRP, property owners on the water wait list will be permitted over time to develop their properties because of the community's commitment to modest but capped population growth. - (2) Existing Residents and Businesses: Retirement of undeveloped parcels benefit homeowners, renters and retail space owners/operators by providing additional open space, enhancing fire prevention and ensuring habitat preservation.
+- (1) Wait List Position Holders: The BRP is an integral part of the Water Master Plan which contemplates modest population growth to be capped at 4650 residential water connections.
+In recognition of the WMP and implementation of the BRP, property owners on the water wait list will be permitted over time to develop their properties because of the community's commitment to modest but capped population growth. - (2) Existing Residents and Businesses: Retirement of undeveloped parcels benefits homeowners, renters and retail space owners/operators by providing additional protecting existing open space, enhancing fire prevention and ensuring habitat preservation.
 Retention of substantial open space ensures the retention of Cambria's rural beauty and charm and enhances property values.
 At the same time, permitting modest population growth over time will enhance the CCSD revenue base to help meet operational and capital demands. - (3) Tourism: The BRP promotes open space, natural beauty and rural charm which are features that attract tourists to Cambria and fuel the town's tourist trade.
+Further, a TBID fee already applies to local lodging operators and the proposed fee increase is relatively small; and, under the state enabling statute and the existing local ordinance, and the funds generated by the TBID fee must be used for the purposes designated in the legislation-to fund the BRP and for no other purpose.

 The purchase, retirement and maintenance of properties requires the community of stakeholders and beneficiaries to share equitably in the financial burden.
 There is no silver bullet to address the financial need.
 Everyone benefits from the BRP in some form and no single stakeholder group should or will bear the encumbrance entirely.
-Rather, the committee has attempted to shape the BRP so that the financial burden is shared, as much as reasonable practicable, by everyone who enjoys or will enjoy Cambria's open space, natural beauty, small-town character and quality of life.
+Rather, the committee has attempted to shape the BRP so that the financial burden is shared, as much as reasonabley practicable, by everyone who enjoys or will enjoy Cambria's -open space, natural beauty, small-town character and quality of life.